IT Careers

 Ticketing Systems and Tools

 Salary impact of knowing ticketing systems and tools: Significant.
 For new help desk analysts, learning ticketing probably sounds like the least sexy job possible.
 But actually, a ton of the work you’ll end up doing in your job will come down to writing tickets.
-Like a lot of the tools on this list, many ticketing systems are proprietary and so it’s hard to learn in advance.
+Like a lot of the tools on this list, many ticketing systems are proprietary, so it’s hard to learn them in advance.
 But if you know what they are and what makes different ticketing systems different, you stand a good chance of making a great impression.

 Port Scanning Tools

 Salary impact of knowing port scanning tools: Considerable.
 Knowing how to use port scanning tools will make you a more versatile analyst.
-A help desk analyst doesn’t just give jobs to other people to fix, they’re also responsible for fixing simple problems and getting information about particularly challenging issues.
+A help desk analyst doesn’t just give jobs to other people to fix; they’re also responsible for fixing simple problems and getting information about particularly challenging issues.

 4 Best Certifications for a Help Desk Analyst

 Certifications are often given out by groups of experts in a certain field after someone takes a test.
-CompTIA is an organization of IT professionals and they issue some of the most widely recognized, best-respected certifications in the IT community.
-On the other hand, sometimes manufacturers of hardware or developers of software will issue certifications as well.
-Who else could say with more confidence that the person who holds the cert understands how the technology works?
-Cisco and Microsoft have some great certifications too.
+CompTIA is an organization of IT professionals, and they issue some of the most widely recognized, best-respected certifications in the IT community.
+Sometimes, manufacturers of hardware or developers of software will issue certifications as well.

 CompTIA A+

 Salary impact of earning the CompTIA A+: Huge.
 The A+ has been the first certification earned by IT professionals for years.
-People who hold an A+ are certified to work with mobile devices, networking tech, hardware, virtualization, cloud computing and network troubleshooting.
-For a help desk analyst, it might cover more than you’ll deal with, but it’s a great way to earn a better salary and eventually a better job.
+People who hold an A+ are certified to work with mobile devices, networking tech, hardware, virtualization, cloud computing, and network troubleshooting.
+For a help desk analyst, it might cover more than you’ll deal with, but it’s a great way to earn a better salary and, eventually, a better job.

 CompTIA Network+